 still require close examination before the Officers can make a recommendation to the

 These include -

-for a fifth time, based on non-compliance with national and
+for a fifth time, based on non-compliance with national and local

-remains unchanged.
-Alexpo is to provide only 12% of its development of 97
+unchanged.
+Alexpo is to provide only 12% of its development of 97 luxury flats which

 - However, the published report has given HCRC's Andrew Roberts the